How to Change Public Folder to Shared Mailbox?

 - Lastly, press the Start Import option.

-To Be Conclude
+To Be Concluded

 Many people want to convert public folder to Shared Mailbox.
 That’s why, in this article, I have explained to you three ways to move your public folder.
 The first two methods are manual, which are free solutions.
 However, some of you may have a problem using them.
-So, I also explain a professional solution.
+So, I will also explain a professional solution.
 With these methods, you can effortlessly move your public folders to Office 365.